Home / Sample Resumes / Combination Resume

 • For candidates who are well-established in their field, a different format is a better choice to showcase a strong work history

-Since a combination resume borrows from other styles, its format and components may change depending on the candidate’s goal.
-If the candidate is applying to a highly technical job, for example, they might use the components of a traditional resume but arrange them so that the skills section is the most prominent.
+Since this resume borrows from other styles, its format and components may change depending on the candidate’s goal.
+An example is someone applying to a highly technical job, so they might use the components of a traditional resume but arrange them so that the skills section is the most prominent.

 In the combination resume example below, the candidate includes the components of a traditional resume–objective, experience, education, etc.–but uses creative elements like color, shading, and columns to organize them and direct the reader’s attention.